Hike the Rock Castle Gorge Trail on the Blue Ridge Parkway

 Empty playground at Pullen Park.

-At the same time, schools have been closed, children have already been home for weeks, and they need someplace to play outside!
+When schools have been closed for whatever reason, and children have been home for weeks, they need someplace to play outside!

-Fortunately, if you choose to leave your yard for outdoor activities, our greenways locally and across the State have remained open for use.
+Fortunately, if you choose to leave your yard for outdoor activities, our greenways locally and across the State usually remain open for use.

 If you don’t live right next to one or haven’t explored the greenways yet, it can be hard to figure out where to go.